Goal Bank for Adult Speech Therapy (150 SLP Goals!)

 2. The patient will complete a simple maze within 10 minutes given 10 or fewer moderate verbal and moderate visual cues.

-3. The patient will complete a simple word search puzzles (6×6 or smaller) within 10 minutes given intermittent moderate verbal cues.
+3. The patient will complete a simple word search puzzle (6×6 or smaller) within 10 minutes given intermittent moderate verbal cues.

 1. The patient will read paragraph level information aloud at 80% accuracy given occasional minimal verbal cues for use of strategies in order to increase ability to safely live independently.